-- Write logic rule using answer on question criteria
+- Write rule using answer on question criteria

 The way to build a logic rule is by first specifying your criteria (IF) and then specify what action should be taken (THEN).

 Let us talk through the example displayed in the image below to make this clearer.
-IF the respondent chooses answer A, younger than 35, THEN they are asked a question for this group and afterwards continue with the rest of the questionnaire.
-IF the respondent chooses answer B, they are older than 35, THEN they are asked two questions and then continue with the questionnaire.
+IF the respondent chooses answer A, younger than 35, THEN he is asked an inquiry about this group and afterwards continue with the rest of the survey.
+IF the respondent chooses answer B, older than 35, THEN he is asked two inquiries and continues with the survey.